How to Follow Up on a Job Application

 Figure out who the hiring manager is.

-Before contacting a hiring manager, it’s wise to double-check that you’ve followed all steps listed in the job posting and submit anything you might be missing.
+Before contacting a hiring manager, it’s wise to double-check that you’ve followed all the steps listed in the job posting and submit anything you might be missing.
 Employers appreciate a detail-oriented applicant.
 This is an opportunity to show them how well you pay attention to detail and help the hiring process go smoothly.

-Learn more: How to Reach Out to a Recruiter on LinkedIn
+Read more: How to Reach Out to a Recruiter on LinkedIn

 Choose the best outreach method.

-There are several ways to follow up after submitting your application.
+You can use several ways to follow up after submitting your application.
 In a world where the application process relies heavily on technology, recruiters and hiring managers usually prefer email follow-ups.
 However, picking up the phone or visiting the office may also be acceptable.

 No matter how you reach out, it’s important to be mindful of the manager’s work-life balance by only doing so during business hours.